shanapu/MyJailbreak/README.md

 - sm_freeday_firstround - auto freeday first round after mapstart.
 Default 1
 - sm_freeday_damage: 0 - disabled, 1 - enable damage on freedays.
 Default 1
 - sm_freeday_cooldown_day - Rounds until event can be started again.
 Default 3
-- sm_freeday_tag: 0 - disabled, 1 - Allow \"MyJailbreak\" to be added to the server tags?
+- sm_freeday_tag: 0 - disabled, 1 - Allow "MyJailbreak" to be added to the server tags?
 So player will find servers with MyJB faster. it dont touch your sv_tags.
 Default 1

 ```
 ##### Features